ttaubert/octoblog/source/_posts/2014-10-30-http-public-key-pinning-explained.markdown

 expires.
 You go to a CA and say "Hey, re-issue my cert for Key A", and they say "No, your key is too small/weak".
 You then say "Ah, but what about my backup key?" - and that also gets rejected because it is too short.
-In effect, because you pinned to keys under your control you are now bricked.
+In effect, because you only pinned to keys under your control you are now bricked.